reed-codes/comstore/README.md

-# comstore

 # 1. Theming

 ---

 - **1.1   Layout Theming**
     - **Purpose:** This feature allows us to dynamically render the site's layout and styling on page load - depending on which theme was chosen by the admin.

     - **1.1.1 What is a theme:**
-        - Since every template looks different from every other template,  what we refer to as a ‘theme’ are the styling assets that contribute to this difference in appearance
+        - Since every template looks different from every other template,  what we refer to as a ‘theme’  is the collection of styling assets that contribute to this difference in appearance between templates.
             - This includes the CSS files, fonts used, and any specifically designed components
-                - **Note:** It should be said that for the most part, the templates from which we are extracting themes are almost identical
+                - **Note:** It should be said that for the most part, the templates from which we are extracting themes are almost identical.
                 - They all follow the exact same pattern when it comes to routes, components as well as general functionality, etc
                 - What really differentiates them are things like the following:
                     - How the components are styled by that template's styles.css file
                     - The fonts used
                     - How the JSX of each component is structured,
-                            - for example, all the templates are essentially made up of the same kinds of components - what changes is how the JSX of these components are structured in each template
+                        - For example, all the templates are essentially made up of the same kinds of components - what changes is how the JSX of these components is structured in each template
-                            - This difference in JSX structure is for example - the reason that even all the templates have a `footer.jsx` file, visually all the footers look different
+                        - This difference in JSX structure is for example - the reason that even though all the templates have a `footer.jsx` file, visually all the footers look different
         - In more general terms, we use the term ‘theme’  to refer to the general look and feel of the site

     - **1.1.2 Setup process**